maraist/bsplit-py/README.md

 At 1-delta-in-64, pure ANS **can** do well.
 You store a single statistic (1/64), and it will semi-efficiently process all the bits.
 Howevever, you have to serially decode every bit..
 So you'd need to perform 64 decodes to find the 1 bit.

-BSplit, on the other hand ONLY encodes the minority bit.
+BSplit, on the other hand BSplit ONLY encodes the minority bit.
 So it runs the same if we have 1-in-64 or 63-in-64.
 Thus at these ratios, our estimator above suggests `7.5 bits per element`.
 Just shy of a byte.
 Note, this would be similar to the 7/8 encoding of FAX4 above.
 HOWEVER, the 7/8 encoding can only get worse; e.g. if gaps are greater than 128, it uses 16 bits per element.
 BSplit, on the other hand is indifferent to WHERE the bits are; only that there is an average ratio of 1-to-64.